5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-1. Open https://vault.yourdomain.com and create your account
+1. Open https://vault.yourdomain.com and make an account

 2. Immich — Your Photo Library

-Replaces: Google Photos ($30/year for 100GB), iCloud ($12/year for 50GB), Amazon Photos RAM usage: ~500 MB (with ML features), ~200 MB (without) Difficulty: ⭐⭐ Moderate
+Replaces: Google Photos ($30/year for 100GB), iCloud ($12/year for 50GB), Amazon Photos RAM usage: ~500 MB (with ML), ~200 MB (without) Difficulty: ⭐⭐ Moderate

 Why Self-Host Your Photos?